-The Company's policy is to ensure that it always has sufficient cash available to meet its liabilities when they become due.
-To achieve this aim, the company seeks to maintain cash balances (or agreed facilities) to meet expected requirements in a reasonable timeframe.
+The Fund's policy is to ensure that it will always have sufficient cash available to meet its liabilities when they become due.
+To achieve this aim, it seeks to maintain cash balances (or agreed facilities) to meet expected requirements in reasonable timeframe.